sunecz/SSDF2/readme.md

 ```

 ## Data
 There are two main types of objects in SSDF Syntax - a collection (`SSDCollection`) and an object (`SSDObject`) - implementing the `SSDNode` interface.
-Both of these types has its own intended functionality. `SSDCollection` represents an array or an array with names, and `SSDObject` represents all objects, such as `string`, `integer`, etc.
+Both of these types has its own intended functionality. `SSDCollection` represents an array with indexes or an array with names, and `SSDObject` represents all objects, such as `string`, `integer`, etc.

 ### Types of collections
 * Array (array with indexes)